Service Portfolio

 • Advice on which technology platforms and/or algorithms and/or hardware could instead be used

-• Suggested improvments to workflows
+• Suggested improvements to workflows

 • Providing guidance on digital transformation initiatives and the use of emerging technologies